NickArrasate/perceptivecounseling/content/_sections/about-2-content.md

 <h3>Lucy Sherman, MS, NCC, CRC</h3>
 <h4>Professional Counselor Associate, EMDR Therapist</h4>
 <p>I am honored to collaborate together!</p>
-<p>I love to bring creativity, imagination and humor into our work in a way that feels inviting to you!
-We have the opportunity to explore through drawing, writing, movement, visual cards and metaphors to tap into the incredible resources you already.</p>
+<p>I love to bring creativity, imagination and humor into our work in a way that feels inviting!
+We have the opportunity to explore through drawing, writing, movement and metaphors to process your experiences and build on the resources you have.&nbsp;</p>
-<p>I have a gentle relational approach and always want to make sure that we are going at a pace that feels right for you.
-I bring guided visualization and mindful grounding exercises to deepen further body/mind connection and am trained in Somatic Attachment-Focused EMDR and have training in Expressive Arts for Trauma.</p>
+<p>My approach is gentle, compassionate and relational.
+I identify as a Highly Sensitive Person (HSP) and always want to make sure that we are going at a pace that feels right for you in a way that feels right for you.</p>
+<p>I bring guided visualization and mindful grounding exercises to deepen further body/mind connection and am trained in Somatic Attachment-Focused EMDR.</p>
-<p>When I am not working with my wonderful clients, I enjoy painting, crafting and writing, connecting with close friends and partner and being in nature with my sweet Basset mix Penny.&nbsp;</p>
+<p>When I am not working with my wonderful clients, I enjoy painting, crafting and writing, building on my own creative self care rituals, connecting with close friends and partner and being in nature with my sweet Basset mix Penny.&nbsp;</p>
 </div>
 <div class="col-md-6 col-lg-4 text-center d-flex align-items-center"><img src="{{ page.head.img_path }}" alt="Lucy Sherman" /></div>
 </div>